only0325/wmdd_4935_f_17/labs.md

 ex: 'mmh_routes', 'lyn_http_client', 'lym_connect'
 These should be in a single Github repository.

+so your file structure should look like this:

+    -- labs_wmdd4935
+      -- lyn_HelloWorld
+         index.js
+      -- lyn_Babysteps
+      -- mmh_(use mmh for make me hapi labs)
+      -- lym_(learn you mongo labs)
+      -- lyn_...(for every lab)

 I will not be grading your labs until the end of term, but I expect you to do a few every week.
 I will be checking your Github accounts and looking for progress with the labs.